Mithulsudharsan/Bitly/README.md

 ## Install Dependencies
 pip install -r requirements.txt

+## Data Folder

+Decode.json and encodes.csv are the 2 data files we are using for opperations

+## Log_Files

+All the Logs related to the application as well as testing status is been generated to the respective files

 ## THE PROJECT FILE HAS 2 MAIN.PY THAT IS (MAIN CODE.PY) IS RETURN THE OUTPUT TO THE TERMINAL IN JSON FORMAT  (MAIN.PY) IS BUILD USING SIMPLE FLASK FRAMEWORK TO VISUALIZE SAME JSON OUTPUT IN SIMPLE WEB PAGE TO HAVE A GUI VIEW

 ## Running the MAIN CODE.PY To see answer in Terminal
 python3 src/main.py